-The attorneys at Towne, Ryan & Partners, P.C. have a longstanding history of giving back to the communities in which they live and work by responding to the need for making legal services more accessible.
+The attorneys at The Towne Law Firm, P.C. have a longstanding history of giving back to the communities in which they live and work by responding to the need for making legal services more accessible.
 Using our expansive legal knowledge and experience to help others is an integral part of our Firm’s culture.
 All of our attorneys are encouraged to participate in pro bono services within our community and throughout the state.

 With the grand opening of LASNNY’s new Saratoga Springs location, Jim and his wife Sue made substantial efforts to kick start LASNNY’s fundraising campaign.
 Shortly thereafter, Jim partnered with Attorney E. Stewart Jones, Esq. to create a one-to-one fundraising match for up to $20,000.00.
 The funds raised assisted LASNNY by driving down the 15-year mortgage on the property, which led not only to considerable savings over the lifetime of the loan, but also allowed for a greater focus on providing residents of Saratoga, Warren and Washington Counties with easier access to legal services.
 Additionally, Jim served on LASNNY’s Executive Board for over 19 years, the Executive Board for over 8 years, and has a long-standing practice.
 Jim’s commitment to and long standing belief that the legal profession should give back to those in need of legal services is clearly demonstrated by his countless hours spent in support of this organization and the clients it serves.